IBM/trino-db2/README.md

 # Presto DB2 connector [![Actions Status](https://github.com/IBM/presto-db2/workflows/Java%20CI/badge.svg)](https://github.com/IBM/presto-db2/actions) [![Build Status](https://travis-ci.org/IBM/presto-db2.svg?branch=master)](https://travis-ci.org/IBM/presto-db2)

-This is a plugin for [Presto](https://prestosql.io/) that allow you to use IBM DB2 Jdbc Connection
+This is a plugin for [Presto](https://prestosql.io/) that allow you to connect to IBM Db2 database.

+Notice that it requires the connected database to be Db2 10 or Db2 LUW 9.7+ or greater versions to meet the precision need of the timestamp data type.

 ## Connection Configuration